-I recently keynoted four Alzheimer’s Association conferences in Wisconsin as well as in Monterey, California.
+Viki recently keynoted four Alzheimer’s Association conferences in Wisconsin as well as in Monterey, California.
 Spoke at the National Geriatric Care Manager’s conference, National n4a conference, Texas and California NASW conferences, National Elder Law Foundation conference, National AHCA/NCAL conference, Mid-American Institute on Aging conference, the Washington, Idaho, Florida and Texas Guardian conferences and many Area Agency on Aging conferences.
-Lectured to physician audiences at over 400 events.
+She has lectured to physician audiences at over 400 events.

 “Thanks so much for the wonderful presentation this morning.
 What a fantastic program.
 The feedback was so positive.
 Your material hit home and had people raving as they were headed out the door.
 Folks were so happy to have something practical to take back and use…both personally and professionally.
 Your personality and words touch people’s hearts deeply.”
 Diane D. Baughn, Alzheimer’s Association – Milwaukee